badboy/rdb-rs/docs/RDB_File_Format.md

 ### CRC32 Check Sum

 Starting with RDB Version 5, an 8 byte CRC 32 checksum is added to the end of the file.
 It is possible to disable this checksum via a parameter in redis.conf.
-When checksuming is disabled, this field will have zeroes.
+When the checksum is disabled, this field will have zeroes.